MicrosoftDocs/visualstudio-docs/docs/data-tools/you-have-selected-a-database-object-from-an-unsupported-database-provider.md

 manager: mijacobs
 ms.subservice: data-tools
 ---

 # You have selected a database object from an unsupported database provider

 The **O/R Designer** supports only the .NET Framework Data Provider for SQL Server (<xref:System.Data.SqlClient>).
-Although you can click **OK** and continue to work with objects from unsupported database providers, you may experience unexpected behavior at run time.
+Although you can click **OK** and continue to work with objects from unsupported database providers, you might experience unexpected behavior at run time.

 > [!NOTE]
 > Only data connections that use the .NET Framework Data Provider for SQL Server are supported.